ASSOCIATION of GRAIN REGULATORY OFFICIALS GRAIN WAREHOUSE MODEL LAW

-SECTION 26.
-Outside Storage.
-The regulatory body by rule shall establish the requirements and provisions that covers the outside piling and storage of commodities.
+The regulatory body by rule shall establish the requirements and provisions that cover the outside piling and storage of commodities.

-(b) Issue a receipt in excess of the amount of commodities held in the operator's Licensed warehouse to cover the receipt;
+(b) Issue a receipt in excess of the number of commodities held in the operator’s Licensed warehouse to cover the receipt;

-(c) Remove, deliver, direct, assist, or permit any person to remove, or deliver any commodity from any warehouse for which receipts have been issued and are outstanding withoutreceiving and cancelling the receipt issued therefor;
+(c) Remove, deliver, direct, assist, or permit any person to remove, or deliver any commodity from any warehouse for which receipts have been issued and are outstanding without receiving and canceling the receipt issued therefor;

 (e) Remove, deliver, direct, assist, or permit any person to deliver, or remove any commodities from any warehouse, whereby the amount of any fairly representative grade or class of any commodity in the warehouses of the licensee is reduced below the amount for which receipts or tickets for the particular commodity are outstanding;